Santhosh-SNTS/ARP_Spoofer-MITM-/README.md

       python3 arp_spoofer3.py
 step4: Enter the target IP you want to spoof eg: 192.168.225.22

-step5: Enter the Router IP to be Man in the Middle eng: 192.168.225.1
+step5: Enter the Router IP to be Man in the Middle eg: 192.168.225.1

 To close this program press ctrl+c